marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

 2. [ ] implement shrinking.
 Report only the first fully shrunken failure

-   QUESTION: how can I change the inputs (which need to shrink), when checking in unprocessed? sounds like formulas might need to record the inputs in a map before evaluating each generation, whch would happen way at the top level.
+   QUESTION: how can I change the inputs (which need to shrink), when checking in unprocessed? sounds like formulas might need to record the inputs in a map before evaluating each generation, which would happen way at the top level.
 Then that map could be checked in unprocessed, but that unsettles me.
 Hmmm...

-3. [ ] don't run more tests than need be if there is alreadya failure in this formula's batch.
+3. [ ] don't run more tests than need be if there is already failure in this formula's batch.

 4. [ ] consider implementing with @marick's metaconstant syntax